1j01/ooplie/README.md

 The File System module isn't tested in the browser, for instance.
 (In the future it could use a mock FS.)

+To run a specific test or tests, do e.g.
+`npm test -- --grep "multiple statements"`

 #### Before committing (unless it's a WIP commit)

 If you've been running tests in a browser,